Squeaky Fromme: Early life

-Fromme was born on October 22, 1948, in Santa Monica, California, the daughter of Helen (née Benzinger) and William Millar Fromme, an aeronautical engineer.
-As a child, Fromme performed with a popular dance group called the Westchester Lariats, which began touring the United States and Europe in the late 1950s.
+Lynette Alice Fromme was born on October 22, 1948, in Santa Monica, California.
+She was the daughter of Helen (née Benzinger) and William Millar Fromme (an aeronautical engineer).
+As a child, Fromme performed with a dance group called the Westchester Lariats, which began touring the United States and Europe in the late 1950s.
 She and the Lariats made an appearance on The Lawrence Welk Show and at the White House.